Heterotic Warm Inflation: Conclusion

 \section{Conclusion}

 In this paper, we have derived a model of WI from heterotic string theory.
 WI provides a compelling alternative to standard cold inflation by incorporating dissipative effects that sustain a thermal bath during the epoch of accelerated expansion.
 In the context of heterotic string theory, we show that WI can be naturally realized due to the presence of moduli fields (such as the axio-dilaton) as well as a generic kinetic coupling between the various fields.
-The presence of the four-dimensional gauge field, after compactification, provides the necessary ingredient for a radiation bath, which is also kinetically coupled to the dilaton.
+The presence of a four-dimensional gauge field, after compactification, provides the necessary ingredient for a radiation bath, which is also kinetically coupled to the dilaton.
 The strength of this approach lies in not requiring one to fine-tune specific couplings in the potential terms of the various fields, and hence our findings are generic to WI models from heterotic string theory and do not depend sensitively on the potential.

-Our heterotic string-inspired WI model features a non-Abelian gauge field coupled to two scalar fields: an axion-like pseudoscalar ($\phi$) and a dilaton ($\chi$).
-Our analysis reveals key differences in the behavior of these two fields as a result of their distinct couplings to the gauge sector.
-The axion-like field $\phi$ enjoys protection from large quantum and thermal corrections due to its shift-symmetric coupling to the gauge fields $A_\mu$.
-This allows $\phi$ to naturally sustain WI without destabilization from thermal effects.
-In contrast, the dilaton $\chi$ couples with the gauge field strength $F_{\mu \nu}$ through an exponential interaction, $e^{-\lambda_3 \chi} \ {\rm Tr}(F F)$, where $\lambda_3$ is a coupling constant.
-Since this interaction lacks a protective symmetry, the dilaton acquires unsuppressed thermal corrections, disrupting slow-roll conditions necessary for WI\footnote{The first study of the disruptive effects of thermal corrections in WI was done in ref.~\cite{Yokoyama:1998ju}.
+The model consists of a non-Abelian gauge sector coupled to two scalar fields: an axion-like pseudoscalar $\phi$ and a dilaton $\chi$, with a non-trivial kinetic mixing between them.
+A key outcome of our analysis is the distinct dynamical role played by these two fields.
+The axion field $\phi$, protected by a shift symmetry in its coupling to the gauge sector, is largely insensitive to thermal corrections and can naturally sustain WI.
+In contrast, the dilaton $\chi$ couples exponentially to the gauge kinetic term, $e^{-\lambda_3 \chi}\,{\rm Tr}(F_{\mu\nu}F^{\mu\nu})$, and thus generically acquires significant thermal corrections that tend to disrupt the slow-roll evolution in WI\footnote{The first study of the disruptive effects of thermal corrections in WI was done in ref.~\cite{Yokoyama:1998ju}.
 A dynamical system analysis in WI demonstrating that thermal corrections to the inflaton potential disrupt the inflationary attractor trajectory is presented in ref.~\cite{Moss:2008yb}.
 A somewhat similar situation to the one studied in this paper has also been shown to occur in warm chromoinflation~\cite{Kamali:2024qme}, where the presence of a thermal mass for the gauge field background was shown to make the gauge field condensate unstable and to vanish.}.